michaelbarkdoll/soc_documentation/ASA/204B/Windows_11.md

     default: /vagrant => C:/Users/siuadmin/VMs/Win11
 ```

-Open VirtualVox application and right click the assocated virtual machine and select access the running virtual machine.
+Open VirtualVox application should automatically show the running virtual machine GUI, but you can also right click the assocated virtual machine inside VirtualBox and select show to bring up a virtual machine's physical access GUI.

 #### Vagrant box default admin credentials